PerceptionOfCompositionalStructures/Exp_chord_complexity/README.md

 This experiment is done by Yaolong Ju, William Duffy, and Philippe Macnab-Séguin.
 The experiment asks the subject to rate the level of complexity for each chord.

 The experiment has been tested successfully on Windows 10 (64bit) and MacOS Sierra.
-The download link is here: [Windows](https://www.dropbox.com/s/v0jlncydj3o2y5u/Exp_chord_complexity_standalone_WIN64.zip?dl=0), [MacOS](https://www.dropbox.com/s/fchw5xw2ghtf63q/Exp_chord_complexity_standalone_MACOS.zip?dl=0). **For the best experience of the experiment, please make sure your computer either has Windown 10 or MacOS Sierra.**
+The download link is here: [Windows](https://www.dropbox.com/s/v0jlncydj3o2y5u/Exp_chord_complexity_standalone_WIN64.zip?dl=0), [MacOS](https://www.dropbox.com/s/fchw5xw2ghtf63q/Exp_chord_complexity_standalone_MACOS.zip?dl=0). **For the best experience of the experiment, please make sure your computer either has Windown 10 or MacOS Sierra (Other versions of OS might not work).**

 When you manage to download the zip file, please unzip it in your computer and run `PairCompTestController`.
 When prompted to select a folder, choose the unzipped folder which contains the program.
 Then a message box will pop out to ask you some information before the experiment.